FIT4002-DASDD/Bots/README.md

 ## Running the E2E workflow

-From the root of the project workspace, run the shell binary:
+From the `scripts/` directory of the root project workspace, run the shell binary:
-`./workflow_start.sh`
+`./run-bots.sh`

 This will spin up the bot workflow for all configured bots in the shell script in the **background**.